Pay-what-you-want and gift services

 To inquire about my availability for your Black Tent Temple project, use the contact form on this site, or e-mail me at:

 I also encourage anyone and everyone who likes the idea to run with it, and build Black Tent Temples of their own!
 (And if you do, I’d love to see photos!)

 “So beautiful…you have a gift.
 You design the most beautiful spaces.”

 As part of my monastic service learning path, I regularly host local and out-of-town guests at the Hermitage for day visits, overnighters, and weekend retreats.

-I consider hospitality to be particularly important for polytheists interested in monasticism, because there are so few of us engaged in these experimental efforts right now that it’s helpful just to get the word out in the world that this is A Thing that we can do.
+I consider hospitality to be particularly important for Norse polytheists interested in monasticism, because there are so few of us engaged in these experimental efforts right now that it’s helpful just to get the word out in the world that this is A Thing that we can do.
 And part of monastic hospitality, as I see it, involves welcoming people who seek a place of spiritual sanctuary, regardless of religion or lack thereof.
-So I welcome guests from diverse faith traditions, and guests who are not religious but are interested in the artistic or creative work I do at the Hermitage.
+So I welcome guests from diverse faith traditions, and guests who are not religious but are interested in the creative work I do at the Hermitage.